 Our research centres, which are at the forefront of their subject areas, are a rich source of data and case study material for doctoral research and we also have close connections with other departments and research centres across the University.

 Around 80 per cent of our current DPhil students have received full or partial scholarships to fund their doctoral study at ODID and once on the course, they can draw on further departmental funding to meet their needs at different stages of their research.

 Our students have a dedicated study area, known as the Loft, which provides a friendly and welcoming space for peer support and networking.
 Our DPhil students hold a weekly seminar series at which they present their work and benefit from peer feedback, followed by lunch subsidised by the department in the ODID cafe.
 First-year students also present their work to members of the academic staff and other students in preparation for the start of fieldwork, which provides comprehensive academic input in the formative phase of research.

 There is a dedicated Course Director for the doctoral programme, the Director of Doctoral Research, who is available to students for consultation and support.
 We also have a very friendly support staff who can help with queries or difficulties.

 You can find out more about the support available in the Funding and Facilities tabs below.

 As a result of the supportive environment offered by the department, our doctoral students generally go on to complete their studies in good time.
-On completion, students are able to submit their work for publication in the department's Working Paper series or to Oxford Development Studies, the peer reviewed journal that is edited at the department.
-ODS offers a £1000 prize for the best student paper accepted for publication.
+Students are also encouraged to publish in their final years, and are supported in doing so through workshops and a dedicated fund.
+Students often submit their work to international peer-reviewed journals, including the journal Oxford Development Studies, which is edited at the department.
+ODS offers a £1,000 prize for the best student paper accepted for publication..